Though one of the most famous TVB opening theme songs ever, I completely forgot about 網中人 (Man in the Net), till two years ago in 2017.

 - I say this with pride, and with great embarrassment too.
 I FINALLY figured out how to properly do a Coda system in Finale PrintMusic 2010.
 You know, with a space between the DS and the Coda and all that.
 Gosh, I can’t believe I was doing it all wrong before!
 I assumed the space wasn’t possible.

 - In view of that accomplishment, a quick note to other Finale PrintMusic users who might be, err, having similar issues.
 The software is actually pretty powerful once you get the hang of it.
 (Yes, even my 2010 version).
 Problem though, a lot of functions i.e. drop-down menus are hidden till you select the right icon tool.
 And then you have things like the “Create A Coda System” command which is strangely not under the repeat menus.
-One seriously needs to experiment and investigate, a lot, to understand the software in and out.
+One seriously needs to experiment and investigate, a lot, to understand this notation software in and out.

 - The most audible change in this arrangement, as compared to the original Man in the Net recording by Teresa Cheung, is my removal of claves from the rhythm.
 You know, the signature da-da-da-DA in the intro and so on?
 To be honest, I quite like the original sound.
 But after much consideration, I decided it’s just a little too retro.